Equity release on buy to let properties

 In addition, there should be a tenant in place, the property must not be sublet and the rental should be for single occupancy only.

-Alternatives to buy to let
+Alternatives to buy-to-let

-Arranging equity release on a rental property is a big decision, so its important to seek advice from a specialist broker or IFA.
+Arranging equity release on a rental property is a big decision, so it's important to seek advice from a specialist broker or IFA.
 A lifetime mortgage could be a good way of freeing up some extra cash, but there are some alternatives to buy to let equity release that you may want to consider first:

 Remortgage

 Rather than getting a lifetime mortgage, you could simply remortgage to release the equity.
 By remortgaging, you can either free up extra cash or move to a better interest rate with lower monthly payments.
-You will of course, need to qualify for a mortgage and have sufficient equity in the property.
+You will, of course, need to qualify for a mortgage and have sufficient equity in the property.

 Get a further advance on your existing mortgage